bosalisbury.com Posts

 Media Uncategorized

 My pal Dan reminded me this week that November 12 was the 390th birthday of Richard Baxter.
 I can’t believe I didn’t have that marked on the calendar.
-I am known to refer to Baxter as “my old friend, Dick Baxter,” because I feel that I came to know him personally over the past fifteen years.
+I refer to Baxter as “my old friend, Dick Baxter” because I feel I have come to know him personally over the past fifteen years.

-Back around 1990, a friend asked me to research and write a brief biography of Richard Baxter for his publishing company, highlighting the puritan’s abilities as a pastor and evangelist.
-He was looking for a book, which could be read in one or two sittings, spurring church leaders on to energetic, effective ministry in their local congregations.… Read the rest
+Back around 1990, a friend asked me to research and write a brief biography of Richard Baxter for his publishing company, highlighting the Puritan’s abilities as a pastor and evangelist.
+He was looking for a book that could be read in one or two sittings, spurring church leaders on to energetic, effective ministry in their local congregations.… Read the rest

 Just Plain Fun Music Uncategorized